debiki/talkyard-prod-one/README.md

 Installation instructions
 ----------------

-1. Download source code, using a program named Git: (you need to do like this for the backup scripts to work)
+1. Download installation scripts: (you need to do like this for the backup scripts to work)

         sudo -i
         apt-get update